Briton Jonas becomes unified world champion

 Last updated on .From the section Boxing

-Briton Natasha Jonas unified the super-welterweight division with a dominant points win over Patricia Berghult at Liverpool's M&S Bank Arena.
+Natasha Jonas unified the super-welterweight division by beating Patricia Berghult before a raucous home crowd at Liverpool's M&S Bank Arena.

-Jonas boxed superbly to add the prestigious WBC title to her WBO belt with an emphatic victory over the previously unbeaten Swedish fighter.
+The Briton boxed superbly to add the prestigious WBC title to her WBO belt with an emphatic victory over the previously unbeaten Swedish fighter.

 The judges scored the fight 99-91, 100-90 and 100-90 in favour of Jonas.